Debt consolidation and debt settlement are very distinct options for managing debt.

 It can be difficult to juggle different amounts of debt from multiple creditors, each possibly with their own interest rate and minimum payments.

-By consolidating several debts into one single loan to pay off, you can make things significantly less complicated for yourself.
-As a bonus, debt consolidation loans often come with a reduced interest rate and lower monthly payment, making it easier to pay the debt off.
+By consolidating several higher-interest debts into one single loan to pay off, you can make things significantly less complicated for yourself.
+Plus, debt consolidation loans often come with a reduced interest rate and lower monthly payment, making it easier to pay the debt off.

 Debt settlement is most often (though not exclusively) used to settle one single substantial debt from a single creditor.